nickjeffrey/check_dns_unix/README.md

 # check_dns_unix
-nagios check to verify DNS configuration for UNIX-like operating systems
+nagios check to verify DNS configuration for UNIX-like operating systems.
+The following items are checked:
+   - confirm the current machine has forward and reverse name resolution (A and PTR records in DNS)
+   - confirm the local IP address is not 0.0.0.0
+   - confirm that localhost resolves to 127.0.0.1
+   - confirm default DNS domain is defined

 # Requirements
 perl, ssh  on nagios server